 Such a sale is with reserve unless the goods are in explicit terms put up without reserve.

 Seems clear enough … all auctions (except in Louisiana) are with reserve unless they’re not — unless they are explicitly without reserve?
 So, how does an auctioneer/seller explicitly change the type of auction?
-The courts have been explicit in how: Say the auction is without reserve or say the auction is absolute or otherwise, you’ve not really explicitly changed the type.
+The courts have been explicit in how: Say the auction is without reserve or say the auction is absolute or something much like it, or otherwise, you’ve not really explicitly changed the type.

 We previously noted this in regard to the landmark case Drew v.
 John Deere Company of Syracuse, Inc., 19 A.D.2d 234, 241 N.Y.S.2d 267, 269-270 (1963) which affirmed that anything other than without reserve or absolute was not sufficient — including “selling to the highest bidder.”
 We wrote more about this here: https://mikebrandlyauctioneer.wordpress.com/2013/02/15/the-words-selling-at-auction/